-- Visit Adobe's Headspace page and enroll with your first name, last name and Adobe email address.
+- Visit Adobe's Headspace page, and enrol with your first name, last name, and Adobe email address.

 - Once you’ve set up your Headspace account, download the Headspace app from the App Store or Google Play.

 You may invite one person in your family or household to join.
-There is no cost to the employee or the family/household member.
+There is no cost to the employee or the family or household member.

-- After logging in, click on your name on the righthand corner of the page
+- After logging in, select your name on the right corner of the page.

-- Navigate down to Subscription Details and click edit
+- Navigate down to Subscription Details, and select edit.

-If you’re having trouble navigating, after logging on to Headspace, click on headspace.com/family/manage to take you directly to the Manage Accounts page.
+If you’re having trouble navigating, after logging on to Headspace, select headspace.com/family/manage to take you directly to the Manage Accounts page.

-Eligibility: All regular Adobe employees (including interns) are eligible to participate in the program.
+Eligibility: All regular Adobe employees (including interns) are eligible to participate in the programme.
 Regular employees include full-time and part-time employees who work the minimum hours required to be eligible for benefits.